Appendix A — Data Wrangling FAQ.

 pprint.pprint(row)

-See Reading CSV Screencast and the Reading CSV materials.
+See Reading CSV materials.

-A.2.4 Work through each ‘cell’ or ‘field’ in tabular data
+Work through each ‘cell’ or ‘field’ in tabular data

 In some cases we want to read a csv and work from top left to bottom right, across each field in a row, then on to the next row.
 Just as we’d read a book.